Guy Ritchie’s Bollywood-style 2019 remake of Disney’s Aladdin has impressive CGI and entertaining dance routines, but it

 If we are given no reasons why our two protagonists should actually like each other, the same goes for Aladdin and the Genie.
 Not only we don’t get any of those important scenes that would make us realise that the bond they have is very real and goes way beyond circumstancial friendship, but the Genie himself is a very hard character to figure out.
 At times detached and uninterested, at times wacky and overly energetic, at times tired and unenthusiastic and always self-centered and egotistical, this Genie appears to possess an abundance of contrasting personalities.
 The task of portraying an iconic character that has been played so well by one of the most beloved actors in cinematic history was a challenge, and Will Smith should be given the credit he deserves not only for trying, but also for adding a few original elements, such as the arrangement in “Friend Like Me” and a more than one entertaining scene.
 The real shame is that, underneath it all, the Genie’s true personality remains well-hidden under a surface of eccentricity, making it nearly impossible for audiences to warm up to him.

 If there’s one thing that Disney taught us in the past is that not everything needs to have a rational explanation in order to make sense: sometimes all we need is a little bit of magic.
 The original Aladdin had many flaws, but it was also magical and entertaining.
-Not only it was pure fun, but it also had values to teach and, most of all, it was full of heart.
-And, while Guy Ritchie’s live action might be a better film in terms of special effects, dance routines and perhaps even structure, “heart” is exactly what it doesn’t have.
+Not only was it pure fun, but it also had values to teach and, most of all, it was full of heart.
+And, while Guy Ritchie’s live action movie might be a better film in terms of special effects, dance routines and perhaps even structure, “heart” is exactly what it doesn’t have.
 It is an admirable revisitation of a classic tale that will draw you in, entertain you with exciting dance routines and take you on a visually impressive journey through the colorful streets of Agrabah, but it will ultimately leave you with the sudden urge to rewatch the original film over and over again.